SoftwareAG/c8y-releasenotes/content/release-10-7-0/documentation-10-7-0-bundle/documentation-10-7-0-24.md

 User guide</td>
 <td>
 Enterprise tenant</td>
 <td > The documentation on metering and billing of microservices has been extended to improve transparency.
-Additional information is provided on the general process, i.e. when and how the metering and the billing starts/suspends/stops.
+Additional information is provided on the general process, that is, when and how the metering and the billing starts/suspends/stops.
 Moreover, some typical scenarios, for example for different time zones, are explained in detail.
 See <a href="https://cumulocity.com/guides/10.7.0/users-guide/enterprise-edition/#usage-and-billing" class="no-ajaxy">Enterprise Tenant > Usage statistics and billing</a>.</td>
 <td>
 MTM-33651</td>
 </tr>